About Street Lab

 Who

-Street Lab was founded by Leslie and Sam Davol, who run the organization with a team of six full-time staff and 30+ part-time staff during our busiest months.
+Street Lab was founded by Leslie and Sam Davol, who run the organization with a team of seven full-time staff and 30+ part-time staff during our busiest months.
 The organization has a nine-member board and is funded by individuals, foundations, corporations, and government, including the NYC Department of Cultural Affairs and New York State Council on the Arts.
 In addition, the organization earns revenue from program fees and from the sale of kits.

 Financial Information